quatrope/feets/README.rst

 Main difference with FATS:

-- Removed licurve retrieval from public surveys (we only do one thing here)
 - Removed all the ``sys.exit()`` calls and replaced with Exceptions
 - PEP-8
 - Python 2 and 3
 - Warnings instead of prints
 - Only one type of results: numpy array.
 - Posibility of register more FeaturesExtractors.
-- Multiprocessing.